-The Ocean Conservation Trust is a global Ocean conservation charity and we recognise that if you want to conserve nature, you need to start with people.
+The Ocean Conservation Trust is a global Ocean conservation charity, and we recognise that if you want to conserve nature, you have to start with people.

 We are committed to protecting and preserving our Ocean by starting exciting conversations and helping as many people as possible to connect with our Ocean.
 In parallel, we deliver innovative Ocean habitat restoration projects, to secure a future for the Ocean that we all rely on.

-Our people based approach has been proven to work; there is a growing body of evidence that personal experiences and connectedness with nature are a foundation for lifelong support for conservation.
+Our people based approach has been proven to work; there is a growing body of evidence that personal experiences and connectedness with nature are a foundation for lifelong support for conservation and will encourage people to Think Ocean for the longer term.

 Our centre of Ocean excellence is based at the National Marine Aquarium in Plymouth.
 There has been an aquarium in Plymouth since 1888, originally housed at the Marine Biological Association, but in 1998, a new, much larger aquarium was built in the city’s waterfront Barbican district, opening its doors as the National Marine Aquarium in 1998.